NSF NOIRLab Scientific Acknowledgments

 Acknowledgments Section for other than NN-EXPLORE telescope time (please insert the NOIRLab Prop.
 ID and PI name to the statement below; see below for NN-EXPLORE acknowledgments)

-Based on observations at Kitt Peak National Observatory, NSF’s NOIRLab (Prop.
-ID XXXXX-XXXX; PI: first initial last name), managed by the Association of Universities for Research in Astronomy (AURA) under a cooperative agreement with the National Science Foundation.
-The authors are honored to be permitted to conduct astronomical research on Iolkam Du’ag (Kitt Peak), a mountain with particular significance to the Tohono O’odham.
+Based on observations at NSF Kitt Peak National Observatory, NSF NOIRLab (Prop.
+ID XXXXX-XXXX; PI: first initial last name), managed by the Association of Universities for Research in Astronomy (AURA) under a cooperative agreement with the U.S. National Science Foundation.
+The authors are honored to be permitted to conduct astronomical research on I'oligam Du’ag (Kitt Peak), a mountain with particular significance to the Tohono O’odham.

 OR